awsdocs/amazon-rds-user-guide/doc_source/custom-cev.md

   Upload each installation \.zip file separately\.
 Don't combine the \.zip files into a single \.zip file\.
 + Use `aws s3 sync` to upload a directory\.

 List your installation files using either the AWS Management Console or the AWS CLI\.

 Examples in this section use the following placeholders:
 + `install-or-patch-file.zip` – Oracle installation media file\.
 For example, p32126828\_190000\_Linux\-x86\-64\.zip is a patch\.
 + `my-custom-installation-files` – Your Amazon S3 bucket designated for your uploaded installation files\.
-+ *123456789012/cev1* – An optional prefix in your Amazon S3 bucket\.
++ `123456789012/cev1` – An optional prefix in your Amazon S3 bucket\.
-+ *source\-bucket* – An Amazon S3 bucket where you can optionally stage files\.
++ `source-bucket` – An Amazon S3 bucket where you can optionally stage files\.

 The following example uploads `install-or-patch-file.zip` to the `123456789012/cev1` folder in the RDS Custom Amazon S3 bucket\.
 Run a separate `aws s3` command for each \.zip that you want to upload\.